2012 Dodge Caliber Performance

 - "Unfortunately, the Caliber Heat lugs around 3,012 pounds worth of weight - nearly 400 lbs more than the Civic, 300 more than the Elantra and 100 more than the Focus.
 As a result, acceleration is more feeble than spritely." -- Autoblog

 Acceleration and Power

 According to the EPA, the Dodge Caliber doesn’t offer the winning fuel economy of small cars like the Ford Fiesta or the Hyundai Elantra.
-Calibers with the 2.0-liter engine will get 24/32 mpg city/highway with a five-speed manual transmission, while the continuously variable transmission (CVT) nets less: 23/27 mpg city/highway.
+Calibers with the 2.0-liter engine will get 24/32 mpg city/highway with a five-speed manual transmission, while model with the continuously variable transmission (CVT) net less: 23/27 mpg city/highway.

 - "Unimpressive fuel economy." -- Car and Driver